 Overview

-This chapter is a collection of sequencing examples that are as close as possible to the CDT, without all the details.
+This chapter is a collection of sequencing examples that are as close as possible to the CCDS, without all the details.
 The objecive is to prepare a library on which more realistic, and eventually forward-looking examples can be based.
 Our intention is not only to address today’s scheduling problems, but also to prepare the ground for scheduling challenges of the next 5 to 10 years, where data and compute volumes will increase by several orders of magnitude—outstanding examples are SKA and CERN’s FCC.

 D1.
 Simplified Supply Chain Examples